andhya Anand

 14. ह ल् ।

-Thus both the svaras in Karnataka Music and the alphabet of Saüskçtam had a unitary origin -- Lord Shiva himself.
+Thus both the svaras in Carnatic Music and the alphabet of Saüskçtam had have a common origin.

 Accordingly, in the logo, as the Saüskçtam alphabets radiate from the ôamaru on the left, SRGMPDN the saptasvara notes of classical Saïgãtam emanate from the violin on the right.